Skip to content

 Ovulation typically happens in a day.
 However, you can be fertile for 7 to 10 days around this time.

-When Should I take an Ovulation Test?
+When Should I Take an Ovulation Test?

 If you are uncertain when you ovulate, you may want to start testing around day 8 or 9 of your cycle.
 Another recommendation would be to take your usual cycle length.
 Subtract 17 from that number and start checking on that day of your cycle.
-For example, if your usual cycle is 28 days, subtract 17 equals 11, so start checking on day 11.
+For example, if your normal cycle is 28 days, subtract 17 equals 11, so start checking on day 11.

 How do I Use an Ovulation Test?

 Most tests involve urinating on the test strip or stick and waiting to see if one or two bands become visible.
-One band is the control band to assure that the test is working.
+One band is the control band to ensure that the test is working.
 That one should always appear.
 If it doesn’t, the test may be invalid.
 If there are two bands, that means that LH is surging and your body is trying to stimulate ovulation.
 This means that you will ovulate within one to three days.
 You should read the test in less than 10 minutes.
 Waiting longer means that the test may not be reliable.

 How do I know if I’m ovulating?

 To review, you can determine if your body is trying to ovulate by looking for the above signs and symptoms.
 You can do an ovulation predictor test (OPK) to see if your body is trying to ovulate.
 The presence of these signs and symptoms or a positive OPK doesn’t guarantee that you are ovulating.
 You can confirm ovulation with Basal Body Temperature charting.
 Period tracking apps will often guess when you are ovulating.
 This is not a reliable method.
 Without BBT data, the app is only predicting based on your cycle length.
-Fertility clinics will do ovulation monitoring by checking blood work regularly from cycle day 3 to ovulation along with regular ultrasounds to monitor the size of the egg follicle.
+Fertility clinics will monitor ovulation by checking blood work regularly from cycle day 3 to ovulation, along with regular ultrasounds to monitor the size of the egg follicle.

 What if I am not ovulating?